Achievable logoAchievable logo

 5. Left foot flat on the floor

-This promotes spinal stability and balance throughout the movement.
+This positioning helps maintain spinal stability and balance throughout the movement.

 Breathing considerations

-• Exhale through the sticking point (most strenuous part of the rep)
+• Exhale through the sticking point (the most strenuous part of the rep).

 Valsalva maneuver may help experienced lifters stabilize the spine during heavy lifts: